Skip over main navigation

 “Thanks again to ARC for the wonderful day out at the farm this half term.
 There was so much to do.
 It was well organised as usual.
 We loved watching Tom* making new friends .
 We loved all of it.
 Tom* even enjoyed the cuddle with the killer bunny!
 Maybe not quite a killer but he had a nice bruise to remind him not to cuddle too tight :)”

-Adopter who attended our Halloween Farm Visit in 2021
+Adopter who attended a Halloween Farm Visit

 Children and Young People's Group

-Walk and Talk
+Coffee, Walk and Talk

-This group allows parents to get together along with babies and toddlers for a walk and talk (and maybe a piece of cake), with the aim of benefitting mental well-being and providing informal emotional support.
+This group allows parents to get together along with babies and toddlers for a walk and talk (and maybe coffee and cake), with the aim of benefitting mental well-being and providing informal emotional support.
 We choose different parks around the North East region for meeting, to make this accessible to as many families as possible.
+Babies, toddlers and children are also welcome too.

 *Name changed to protect identity